 In 1968, King gave a prescient speech called “I’ve Been to the Mountaintop,” in which he said about God:

 “He’s allowed me to go up to the mountain!
 And I’ve looked over, and I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.
 And so I’m happy tonight.
 I’m not worried about anything.
 I’m not fearing any man.
 Mine eyes have seen the Glory of the coming of the Lord! “

 The next day, on April 4, 1968, King was assassinated while standing on the balcony of his motel room in Memphis, Tennessee.

-Nationwide riots followed until five days later; President Lyndon Johnson declared a national day of mourning for King.
+Nationwide riots followed until five days later when President Lyndon Johnson declared a national day of mourning for King.
 Classes at Berkeley were suspended.
-300,000 people attended his funeral.
+Three hundred thousand people attended his funeral.

 As I write this from Colorado Springs amidst snow on the ground, I am reminded of his charge at the end of that same speech:

 “…from the snow-capped Rockies of Colorado… let freedom ring.“